 The potter's wheel continues to "sing" from morning till evening, and the vibrant voice of the painted vessels announces the bazaar.
-Here everyone can find colorful, richly decorated bowls, glazed pitchers and traditional for Dobrudzha granoses (vessels used in the past for fermenting milk).
+Here everyone can find colourful, richly decorated bowls, glazed pitchers and traditional for Dobrudzha granoses (vessels used in the past for fermenting milk).
 The technology that makes Dobrudzha pots unique includes decorating the vessel with a lamb's bone and concentric wavy lines.
-After 1920, colored pottery from the town of Troyan entered Dobrich.
 The masters are friendly and happy to talk about the craft and demonstrate ancient technology, as in those bygone times.